gage1145/L5R/Sessions/Session 1.md

 ## Overview
 The characters met and after making acquaintance, we were led into a chamber.
 We met an austere Crane, a skinny Crab with an eye patch, and an older, fit Dragon, and an ancient Lion.

-We bowed and took a seat. [[Daidoji Kotarō]] addressed us.
+We bowed and took a seat. [[Daidoji Kentarō]] addressed us.
 The emperor's brother is known to be deprecated.
 Recently he defiled the Hare clan.
 The second son of the Hare clan were killed because of [[Seppun Haruhisa]] (the brother).

 We learned of the [[Kyōtsū no michi]], the plot to kill the emperor's brother.
 We are now all members of the conspiracy.